openmpf/openmpf-docker/SWARM.md

 `http://<ip-address-or-hostname-of-any-node>:8080/workflow-manager`

-Once you have logged in, go to the Nodes page and add all of the available nodes.
-You should see that they each end in a unique ID.
+Once you have logged in, go to the Nodes web UI and check that the number of nodes that are shown corresponds to the number of nodes in the swarm.
+You should see that the name of each node ends in a unique ID.
 That number corresponds to the ID of the Docker container.
-The number of Node Manager containers that come up is determined by the `replicas:` field for each service listed in the `swarm-compose.yml` file.
-Feel free to change it if you please.
+Optionally, modify the service configuration for those nodes if you want.

+By default, the following system properties are set in the Workflow Manager Docker image:

+- `node.auto.config.enabled`=true
+- `node.auto.unconfig.enabled`=true
+- `node.auto.config.num.services.per.component`=1

+With these settings, the Workflow Manager will automatically add all available nodes to the OpenMPF cluster and configure them with one service per type of component.
+Also, the Workflow Manager will unconfigure nodes when they leave the cluster.

+If you set the first two properties to false, then when you restart the Docker Swarm deployment you will need to manually add nodes to the cluster using the Nodes UI and configure them.
+Note that because Docker creates new containers when the deployment is restarted, each with a new unique ID, the service configurations are not persisted between deployments.

 #### Tearing Down the Stack